EspressoSystems/espresso-sequencer/doc/zk-integration.md

   scheme used to represent each Espresso block.
-- The _COMMs Equivalence_ gadget checks that using the same rollup inputs _ROLLUP_TXS_, we obtain `cm_txs_history` using the Espresso commitment scheme for representing a set of transactions and the commitment `cm_txs_rollup` that is used the by _zkVM_ gadget.
+- The _COMMs Equivalence_ gadget checks that using the same rollup inputs _ROLLUP_TXS_, we obtain `cm_txs_history` using the Espresso commitment scheme for representing a set of transactions and the commitment `cm_txs_rollup` that is used by _zkVM_ gadget.
 This gadget is required in order to ensure that the set of transactions fetched from the Espresso blocks and represented as `cm_txs_history` is consistent with the set of transactions applied to the rollup state and represented by the commitment `cm_txs_rollup`.
 Note that if both commitment schemes (used in Espresso and the Rollup) were the same, this gadget would not be necessary.
 Thus, if updating the zkVM circuit is possible in